 Regardless of age or driving experience, certain strategies work for all drivers to reduce insurance costs:

-- Maintain Clean Records: Moving violations and claims substantially impact rates for three to five years.
+- Maintain clean records: Moving violations and claims affect rates for three to five years.
 Safe driving habits protect both your safety and your wallet.

-- Consider Regional Differences: Insurance costs vary substantially by state and even by ZIP code within cities.
+- Consider regional differences: Insurance costs vary by state and even by ZIP code within cities.
 When relocating, factor insurance costs into your housing decisions.

 Car Insurance by Age: Bottom Line

 Various factors influence car insurance premiums.
-This article examines how age and gender affect policy costs.
-Age substantially impacts rates, with 16-year-olds facing the highest monthly premiums of $436 for girls and $478 for boys.
+Age affects rates most, with 16-year-olds facing the highest monthly premiums of $436 for girls and $478 for boys.

-The biggest rate difference between genders is also among teenagers.
-Due to higher accident rates, sixteen-year-old boys pay about $495 more annually than girls their age.
-This premium gap between genders narrows substantially as drivers age.
+The biggest rate difference between genders occurs among teenagers.
+Due to higher accident rates, 16-year-old boys pay about $495 more annually than girls their age.
+This premium gap between genders narrows as drivers age.

 Compare Auto Insurance Rates